telerik/xaml-docs/controls/radchart/styles-and-templates/styling-and-appearance-styling-plot-area.md

 ---
 title: Styling the Plot Area
 page_title: Styling the Plot Area
-description: Styling the Plot Area
+description: Check our "Styling the Plot Area" documentation article for the RadChart WPF control.
 slug: radchart-styling-and-appearance-styling-plot-area
 tags: styling,the,plot,area
 published: True